Robert E. Lamberton High School

 Robert E. Lamberton High School was an American high school located in the Overbrook Park section of Philadelphia.
-The school was closed in 2013 as part of Philadelphia's shutdown of 23 district-run schools.
+It shared a building with the Robert E. Lamberton Elementary School, which serves grades K-8.
+The high school was closed in 2013 as part of Philadelphia's shutdown of 23 district-run schools.
 Displaced students were enrolled in Overbrook High School.
+The elementary school continues to operate, and now occupies the whole building.

 The school was named for Robert Eneas Lamberton, who served as Mayor of Philadelphia from 1940 to 1941.
 Lamberton HS had 350 students.
 The majority of students were African-American, while 2 percent were Caucasian or other ethnic groups in its last year.
 When it was opened for primarily Caucasian high school students in 1974, the students met in classrooms made available in a local church and synagogue.

 Academics

 Lamberton had the academic programs that the Commonwealth of Pennsylvania mandated.
 They taught to prepare for the Benchmark Test, which is given every 6 weeks in each major subject.
 They had AP Classes in American History, English Literature and Composition, and Calculus.
 They also supported Dual Enrollment classes.
 They administered the PSAT and SAT tests, and had SAT Prep courses in English.
 After-school activities included sports, arts clubs, academic clubs, career clubs, language clubs, and enrichment opportunities.